 Grady offers one electric sliding lounge on the starboard side behind the helm seat and one on the port side as well.
 When it’s time to fish, they slide up into aft-facing seats in a mezzanine position to clear the cockpit for fish-fighting action.

-But for fishing, we’d forgo the electric lounge and choose the optional portside cockpit galley with freshwater sink, slide-out trash can and storage drawer.
+But for fishing, we’d forgo the electric lounge and choose the optional portside cockpit deluxe wet bar with freshwater sink, slide-out trash can and storage drawer.
 It can double as a rigging station, albeit a fancy one with the sliding Corian top over the sink and fiddle rail to keep things from sliding off.

 We found a livewell and an insulated fish box in the transom.
 Rod holders include four in the gunwales, four rocket launchers on the hardtop and three rod hangers under the starboard gunwale.
 Under that, on the port side, a styled toe rail allows the gaff man to tuck his toes for solid footing.

 The helm console offers a vast working space for a large MFD, Yamaha Command Link gauges and Fusion audio controller.
 The captain’s bench is electrically adjustable fore and aft, and on the port side a seat accommodates the first mate.